roysomak4/ngs_bio_workshop/README.md

-# ngs_bio_workshop
+# NGS Bioinformatics Workshop
-Instructions and scripts for NGS bioinformatics hands on workshop
+This repository contains the instructions, scripts, and resources for NGS bioinformatics hands on workshop